freenandes/prez/list/docs_design.md

 -->

 <!--
-We were not using the full potential of MkDocs.
+- Not using the full potential

-We made sure to provide guidance on how to apply more elements, because the maintainers (tech writers) were not as well versed on visual arrangement.
+- Maintainers: not versed on visual arrangement

-We were open to help decide.
+- UX team open to help
 -->

 ---